ds-usova/ourcode-iot-platform/event-collector/README.md

 plugin to verify that the service is working correctly.
 If there is a device published to device-ids topic, the service is working correctly.

+You can also use 'make start-event-collector' to build and run the service in one command.

 ### Plans

 - Automate schema creation